cfpb/ccdb5-api/README.md

 ## API Docs

 [Documentation](https://cfpb.github.io/ccdb5-api/) for this repository is rendered via GitHub pages and [Swagger](https://swagger.io/docs/).
-They can be edited in the `docs/` directory, but to view or deploy them, you'll need to install the dependencies listed in the `docs_extras` section of `setup.py`:
+They can be edited in the `docs/` directory, but to view or deploy them, you'll need to install docs requirements:

 ```
-pip install -e '.[docs]'
+pip install -r docs_requirements.txt
 ```

 You can then preview your changes locally by running `mkdocs serve` and then reviewing <http://127.0.0.1:8000/>